EArtiges/EArtiges.github.io/_posts/2021-04-01-Turing-patterns-part-2.md

 Observe how the final patterns look like yellow spots on a blue background for low values of $$b$$, like stripes of each colours for medium values, and like blue spots on a yellow background for high values of $$b$$.
 With the appropriate mathematical tools, it is actually possible to predict with exactitude the nature of the Turing patterns that will arise from a certain combinations of parameters, but I will stop my analysis here.
 If you are interested, I recommend the article of Mrs. Peña, in which she maps out the main steps and refers the reader to more complete texts on the matter.

 </div>

+# Going home: the aftermath

+To wrap it up:
+* We started with an equation describing a simple diffusion phenomenon;
+* We solved it using Fourier series, a tool introduced by Fourier in 1807;
+* We introduced an interaction term, describing the reaction between two quantities;
+* We showed, using linearization around a stable homogeneous equilibrium, under which conditions can this equilibrium be broken;
+* We expressed such conditions in the case of the Brusselator and examined the effect of parameter $$b$$ on them;

+And now we're here.
+It's important to realize that what we have done in the past two articles is no small feat; in the 40s, when Turing introduced the idea that a homogeneous equilibrium could be broken by adding a diffusing perturbation, his idea flew largely under the radar.
+Nowadays, linear systems, instabilities and symmetry-breaking are hotter topics than they were back then, and a whole branch of scientific works forked from Turing's paper and intuition.
+There is no doubt that if Alan Turing had lived longer than he has, he would have made even further significant contributions to this poetic piece of work.

+Although biologists sill struggle to prove it, Turing's patterns could be behind many more natural designs than we already know; unfortunately experiments are hard to set up, and so far we must rely on resemblance between simulated models and observed motifs on plants and/or animals.
+Turing's original work referred to the breaking of symmetry in an embryo, and he argued that it is through a reaction-diffusion mechanism that a symmetrical sphere of cells evolves from a ball to the distinctive shape of many vertebrae on earth, with 4 limbs, a tail and a head.
+In a way, we could all be Turing patterns !

+> I'll see you in the sky above <br>
+> In the tall grass in the ones I love <br>
+> You're gonna make me lonesome when you go <br>
+> <p class="quote-author"> Bob Dylan - Lonesome when you go</p>